Methods and Data Documentation

 - No patient-level covariate adjustment in displayed summaries

-- Metrics across FAERS, clinical trials, and literature are not directly comparable due to differences in data generation processes
+- Metrics across DK, UK, FAERS, WHO, clinical trials, and literature are not directly comparable due to differences in data generation processes

 Atlas metrics are for signal detection and prioritization, not standalone causal inference.